ComicDansMS/shopify-image-updater/readme.md

 You can download all the product images from your store using [shopify-photo-download](https://github.com/ComicDansMS/shopify-photo-download).
 While processing/editing, ensure to keep the original file names.

 You can then use this script to update the export/import CSV with the URL where the images are available.
-This can be done with a reverse proxy, such as (ngrok)[https://ngrok.com], pointing to a local HTTP server running on your machine.
+This can be done with a reverse proxy (such as [ngrok](https://ngrok.com)), pointing to a local HTTP server running on your machine.
 The `new_url` would be your ngrok URL.

 When the script runs, it will proceed to grab the updated images from the specified location.